State Road 7 Extension

 The curves will be constructed with the pavement sloped, as required based on the design speed.
 In addition, guardrail or concrete barrier wall is provided to prevent errant vehicles from leaving the roadway.
 The concrete barrier wall along the curve is 54-inch high.
 Guardrail is provided throughout the project limits adjacent to the environmental areas along the east side of State Road 7 beginning just north of Baywinds.

 Are roundabouts included in this project?

-Roundabouts are proposed at the intersections with the Ibis entrance and at 60th St North, based on an assessment of traffic volumes and operational capacity.
+Roundabouts will be incorporated at the intersections with the Ibis entrance and at 60th Street North, based on an assessment of traffic volumes and operational capacity.

 How do two lane roundabouts work?

 - Vehicles slow to 10-15 mph on the approach to a roundabout